wwmm/easyeffects/COMMUNITY_PRESETS_GUIDELINES.md

 Convolver and Noise Reduction (RNNoise) effects.

 They should be placed in the package structure following the same scheme reported above.
-In example:
+For example:
-- `XDG_DATA_DIR/easyeffects/irs/wwmm-presets/implues.irs`
+- `XDG_DATA_DIR/easyeffects/irs/wwmm-presets/impulse.irs`
 - `XDG_DATA_DIR/easyeffects/rnnoise/wwmm-presets/model.rnnn`

 From version `7.2.0` the mechanism to detect those files has been changed.